tpf/tprf-hugo-site/content/the-board.md

-The President of the Foundation is free to choose their focus for activity in their role: the first President concentrated on conferences and on incorporating TPF as a non-profit foundation; the previous President focused on stability.
+The President of the Foundation is free to choose their focus for activity in their role: the first President concentrated on conferences and on incorporating TPRF as a non-profit foundation; the previous President focused on stability.
 In his role as President, Stuart is keen to develop committees and engagement with the Perl and Raku communities, as well as sponsors and other foundations.